-To maximize your benefits, you should call the Transplant Department as soon as you think you may need a transplant to talk about your benefit options.
-You must do this before you have an evaluation or work-up for a transplant.
 The claims administrator will help you maximize your benefits by giving you coverage information, including details on what is covered and if any clinical coverage guidelines, medical policies, Centers of Medical Excellence (CME) or Blue Distinction Centers for Specialty Care (BDCSC) rules, or exclusions apply.
-Call the Member Services phone number on the back of your ID card and ask for the transplant coordinator.

-You or your physician must call the Transplant Department for preservice review prior to the transplant, whether it is performed in an inpatient or outpatient setting.
+You or your physician must call the Transplant Department for pre-service review prior to the transplant, whether it is performed in an inpatient or outpatient setting.
 Prior authorization is required before benefits for a transplant will be provided.
 Your physician must certify, and the claims administrator must agree, that the transplant is medically necessary.
 Your physician should send a written request for prior authorization to the claims administrator as soon as possible to start this process.
 Not getting prior authorization will result in a denial of benefits.